csiro-data-school/python-files/_episodes/13-testing.md

 Since `rpn` does nothing yet, it's no surprise that this test failed.

 Notice that in writing the test, we did not have to worry about the meaning of "token" (in this case, a sequence of non-space characters separated by single spaces, e.g. `42`) or how to go about storing numbers given such tokens.
+We are treating the function `rpn` as a black box (so-called black-box testing).

 Let's add code to our function so that the test passes.
 > Edit `rpn.py` so that the function is changed to look like this: